WLDG

 Nyasha is passionate about people from all walks of life.
 For many years she was the Link Representative for the Diocese of Auckland on the Anglican Women Studies Centre.

-Currently, she is a Councillor on the same board.
+Currently, she is a councillor on the same board.
 Nyasha is passionate about women fully taking advantage of the opportunities given to them and seeks to encourage those interested in theological study to put their hands up when opportunities are presented to better themselves.
 She believes if given equal opportunities women can excel in every way possible.

 Further to her love of people she has an eye for nice shoes and enjoys having a good laugh with friends, time outdoors and is a physical exercise fanatic.
 Above Nyasha is a disciple of Jesus Christ.